thodan/sixd_toolkit/README.md

 ### SIXD Toolkit

-Python scripts to facilitate participation in SIXD Challenge.
+Python scripts to facilitate participation in the SIXD Challenge.

 - **conversion** - Scripts that were used to convert the datasets from the original format to the SIXD standard format.
 - **doc** - Documentation, conventions, etc.